Fuyucch1/Kyaru-Detector/README.md

 Training a new cascade could be considered a good idea.
 However, because of traincascade being removed since OpenCV's 4.0, I am thinking on exploring another lead.

+## First step

+I have trained a model to detect faces.
 Model and notebooks are available [here](https://github.com/MagicalKyaru/yolov8_animeface).

+## Second step

+I'm going to use this face detector to extract faces and create a new dataset.
+One will be "Kyaru" and the other "Not Kyaru".
+We'll feed those extracts to an InceptionV3 and see how it will perform.

-# Second step
+# Second approach

 Even though the first approach is not finshed yet, it does not prevent me from taking a break and trying to think differently about the problem.

-The previous step is great because it helps detecting **faces**.
+The previous one is great because it helps detecting **faces**.
 But what about everything else ?
 A character is not only a face, it is also a complex blend of attributes.

 Here's an example of what defines Kyaru :
 - Green eyes